Intern resume...is that even a thing?

 We know.
 Resumes will probably not figure in the priority list while you are in college.
 And why would it, when there's a ton of interesting stuff going on just about everywhere?

-But much like the fabled ant and the grasshopper story, being reckless or just plain lazy when it comes to making your college student resume will lead to a brutal summer wherein you are jobless while everyone else is busy with their internships in exciting growth ventures and gravity-defying corporates.
+But much like the fabled ant and the grasshopper story, being reckless or just plain lazy when it comes to making your student internship resume will lead to a brutal summer wherein you are jobless while everyone else is busy with their internships in exciting growth ventures and gravity-defying corporates.

 But don't worry.
 We'll help you draft the perfect resume for college.